 However, reference checks will always be an employer’s go-to when hiring.
+References may even be more important than ever.
 While written references are great to have, telephone reference checks are that final verification before an offer of employment is extended.

 Many hiring managers, recruiters and HR teams are very comfortable with conducting reference checks – they do them every day.
 For those employers doing them occasionally, reference checks can be a little bit intimidating.

 Why do reference checks